 Diet and Nutrition

 Food needs can change dramatically with age as well.
-They will generally need easier to digest foods, new calorie levels, and even different ingredients.
+They will generally need easier-to-digest foods, new calorie levels, and even different ingredients.
 Your pet may develop new food allergies over time too.
 You may also need to switch their food to something easier to eat.

 Weight issues are problems for your pets, too.
-Older dogs may be more susceptible to being overweight, where cats are more likely to lose weight.
+Older dogs may be more susceptible to being overweight, whereas cats are more likely to lose weight.
 If their eating habits change too much, be concerned, and talk to your vet about options.

 Deterioration of the Senses